open-telemetry/opentelemetry.io/content/en/blog/2023/opentelemetry-php-beta-release/index.md

 team.

 We are actively soliciting feedback from the development community for this library.
-Please check out the repo, instrument your PHP app with the product, and open an [issue](https://github.com/open-telemetry/opentelemetry-php/issues/new/choose) if you’d like to see a bug squashed or a new feature added.
+Try the beta release, instrument your PHP app with it, and open an [issue](https://github.com/open-telemetry/opentelemetry-php/issues/new/choose) if you’d like to see a bug squashed or a new feature added.